How much is Tesla insurance?

 • Cyber identity fraud coverage.
 A Tesla is one of the most technologically advanced vehicles.
 It's connected to a cyber network that may expose you to risk.
 This coverage pays up to $15,000 in digital identity fraud losses per occurrence and up to $30,000 per period if your information is compromised.

-• They’re expensive cars.
-The value of your car will affect how much you pay for car insurance since that’s how much the insurance company will have to pay if the car is totaled.
+• Teslas are expensive cars.
+The value of your car will affect how much you pay for car insurance.
+This is because your car’s value is how much the insurance company will have to pay if the car is totaled.
 The base price of a Tesla Model 3 in 2024 is $40,306.
 The prices of the other Tesla models are even higher:

 • Model Y: $46,000